-- of the sample), the lack of shared methodologies and techniques for assessing the impact of companies (for 79% of respondents) and the scarcity of incentives for the private sector (for 86% of the sample) - The study "Italian Business Commitment Towards Net-Zero" jointly carried out by Ipsos and GCNI and supported by Edison; the research was presented at the Italian Pavilion on the occasion of COP28 in Dubai. and shows how there are still several gaps to be filled in the Italian industrial sector in terms of strategies and programmes related to decarbonisation, and how the role of the private sector is crucial.
+- The study "Italian Business Commitment Towards Net-Zero" jointly carried out by Ipsos and GCNI and supported by Edison; the research was presented at the Italian Pavilion on the occasion of COP28 in Dubai. and shows how there are still several gaps to be filled in the Italian industrial sector in terms of strategies and programmes related to decarbonisation, and how the role of the private sector is crucial.
 According to the report, support initiatives must be developed and implemented that can guide companies on the path to net-zero.
 In fact, the data show that only 10% of Italian companies have a plan against climate change and 17% have emission reduction targets: however, the numbers rise for GCNI member companies, where the percentage of companies with emission reduction targets reaches 58% (with eight out of ten companies having defined net-zero targets or planning to do so in the 2024-2026 period).
-Sectors such as fashion, food & beverage and utilities show more awareness than the other economic sectors considered in the - Working tables on Sustainable Procurement: Edison joined and supported the Global Compact Network Italy in the creation of a working table consisting of 37 companies, with the objective of involving procurement professionals in order to deepen their understanding of sustainability issues related to supply chains and create a space for discussion, exchange and peer learning.
+Sectors such as fashion, food & beverage and utilities show more awareness than the other economic sectors considered in the analysis. - Working tables on Sustainable Procurement: Edison joined and supported the Global Compact Network Italy in the creation of a working table consisting of 37 companies, with the objective of involving procurement professionals in order to deepen their understanding of sustainability issues related to supply chains and create a space for discussion, exchange and peer learning.